The Line Element

 The above plotting algorithm plots a cardioid using lines.
 B2 sets the sample size.
 The code in the second and third line calculates by loop the coordinate values of the sample points and records their radial and angular coordinates in parameters rads and angs.
 A5 sets a numeric axis r as the polar axis without grid lines and with the background region transparency being 0.6.
 A6 sets numeric axis a as the radial axis, setting the maximum angle as 360 degrees and the same background region properties as the polar axis.

-A7 plots the line elements by setting data properties, checking Connect head and tail and Closed area properties, and specifying the fill color transparency as 0 and that no data points will be plotted:
+A7 plots the line elements by setting data properties, checking End to end and Closed area properties, and specifying the fill color transparency as 0 and that no data points will be plotted:

 Below is the plotting result: